Wilson Center Projects

 Co-author with Marina Ottaway of the book “A Tale of Four Worlds: the Arab Region after the Uprisings.

 David B. Ottaway received a BA from Harvard, magna cum laude, in 1962 and a PhD from Columbia University in 1972.
 He worked 35 years for The Washington Post as a foreign correspondent in the Middle East, Africa and Southern Europe and later as a national security and investigative reporter in Washington before retiring in 2006.
 He has won numerous awards for his reporting at home and abroad and was twice a finalist for the Pulitzer Prize.
 Ottaway was a Fellow at the Woodrow Wilson Center in 1979-80 and again in 2005-06 and is currently a Middle East Fellow.
-His most recent book, co-authored with his wife, Marina, is A Tale of four Worlds: the Arab Region After the Uprising, published by Oxford University Press in 2019.
-He is currently working on a book about contemporary Saudi Arabia.
+He just released a book about contemporary Saudi Arabia, Mohammed bin Salman: The Icarus of Saudi Arabia?
+His book before that, co-authored with his wife, Marina, is A Tale of four Worlds: the Arab Region After the Uprising, published by Oxford University Press in 2019.

 - "The Arab Tomorrow," The Wilson Quarterly, Winter 2010

 - "The King and US," Foreign Affairs, May/June 2009

 - King's Messenger: Prince Bandar Bin Sultan and America's Tangled Relationship with Saudi Arabia (Walker & Company)